google/dawn/webgpu-cts/README.md

 - `--stable-jobs`: Assign tests to each job in a stable order.
 Used on the bots for consistency and ease of reproduction.
 If you are reproducing order-dependent issues that appear on bots, you'll need this and `--jobs=N`.
+- `--no-browser-restart-on-failure`: Faster runs, but some types of failure (e.g. real device loss) will cause many subsequent tests to fail to start.
+- `--skip-post-test-cleanup-and-debug-info`: Faster runs, "at the cost of providing less actionable data when a test does fail."

 ## Running the CTS locally on Android